 All staff involved are trained and supported to recognise when end-of-life care is needed.
 All aged care facilities have access to specialised care support when necessary.
 The palliative care team involved in end-of-life care are recognised and supported, including care specialists, pharmacists, nurses, care and support staff, general practitioners and volunteers.

-Patients, families and carers are treated with respect and dignity
+Residents, families and carers are treated with respect and dignity

-Patients have their cultural, spiritual and psychosocial needs respected and fulfilled
+Residents have their cultural, spiritual and psychosocial needs respected and fulfilled

 Families, carers, staff and residents are supported in bereavement